-We accept applications from prospective undergraduates at The University of Melbourne, Monash Pharmacy in Parkville or RMIT (Media & Communication) Melbourne City.
+We accept applications from prospective undergraduates at The University of Melbourne and Monash Pharmacy in Parkville.
 Intercollegiate protocol requires that applicants apply to only one of the residential colleges affiliated with the University of Melbourne.
 Students do this by applying to the college of their first preference, then listing other colleges as subsequent preferences on their application form.

 Applications are lodged in the year prior to entry and deadlines vary across colleges.

-Once submitted, applicants can email other documentation to the Admissions Coordinator at firstname.lastname@example.org
+Once submitted, applicants can email other documentation to the Admissions Team at firstname.lastname@example.org

 St Hilda’s College will contact you with further instructions once we receive your application.
 Applicants will be sent a Prospective Student Questionnaire, requesting information about their course and career aspirations; academic interests; extracurricular activities; employment and work experience; participation in student exchange programs; leadership experiences; and non-academic achievements.

 Early applications are encouraged and provisional College offers may be available, subject to accepting a University course.

-All applicants will be invited for an interview either in person or via Skype.
+All applicants will be invited for an interview either in person or via Skype/Zoom.

-Important: please note St Hilda’s College can only accommodate University of Melbourne (including VCA) students and Monash University’s Parkville campus Pharmacy students.
+Important: please note St Hilda’s College can only accommodate University of Melbourne (including VCA) students and Monash University’s Parkville campus Pharmacy.

 St Hilda's College is a living community and residential college on campus at the University of Melbourne.